GENI-NSF/geni-tools/README-omni.txt

   If the "--omnispec" flag is used then the native RSpec is converted to the deprecated omnispec format.

+  Options:
-  -n gives native format (default)
+  - -n gives native format (default)
      Note: omnispecs are deprecated.
 Native format is preferred.
-  --omnispec request OmniSpec (json format) translation.
-Deprecated -o writes to file instead of stdout; omnispec written to 1 file,
+  - --omnispec request OmniSpec (json format) translation.
+Deprecated
-     native format written to single file per aggregate.
+  - -o writes to file instead of stdout; omnispec written to 1 file, native format written to single file per aggregate.
-  -p gives filename prefix for each output file
+  - -p gives filename prefix for each output file
-  If not saving results to a file, they are logged.
+  - If not saving results to a file, they are logged.
-  If --tostdout option, then instead of logging, print to STDOUT.
+  - If --tostdout option, then instead of logging, print to STDOUT.
-  -t Requires the AM send RSpecs in the given type and version.
-If the
-     AM does not speak that type and version, nothing is returned.
+  - -t Requires the AM send RSpecs in the given type and version.
+If the AM does not speak that type and version, nothing is returned.
 Use GetVersion to see available types at that AM.
      Type and version are case-sensitive strings.
-  --slicecredfile says to use the given slicecredfile if it exists.
+  - --slicecredfile says to use the given slicecredfile if it exists.

   File names will indicate the slice name, file format, and either the number of Aggregates represented (omnispecs), or